uxlfoundation/foundation/math/2024-04-24-UXL-Math-SIG.rst

 New oneMKL sparse specification:

 * Lots of help from Gajanan Choudhary and Spencer Patty as well.
 This is a follow up from a previous Math SIG meeting, where I explained some changes.
-Specification Pull Request `#522 <https://github.com/uxlfoundation/oneAPI-spec/pull/522>`__ is in review.
+Specification Pull Request #522 (historical reference) is in review.
 Main motivation for all changes was to better align with all of the backends we want to support, and make it easier to transition from existing applications to oneMKL interfaces.
 * We are renaming some operations.
 * There will be a single function for different types of matrix-vector multiplication; gemv, symv, and trmv will all be replaced by spmv.
 * Similarly, gemm will become spmm, and trsv will be spsv.